10 African American Inventors Who Changed the World

-Can you imagine life without blood banks, personal computers, or touch-tone telephones?
-These innovative creations—and more—wouldn't exist today if it weren't for the brilliant minds of these 11 African American inventors.
+Can you imagine life without blood banks, personal computers, or affordable shoes?
+These innovative creations—and more—wouldn't exist today if it weren't for the brilliant minds of these 10 African American inventors.

 Thomas L. Jennings (1791-1859) was the first African American person to receive a patent in the U.S., paving the way for future inventors of color to gain exclusive rights to their inventions.
 Born in 1791, Jennings lived and worked in New York City as a tailor and dry cleaner.
 He invented an early method of dry cleaning called "dry scouring" and patented it in 1821—four years before Paris tailor Jean Baptiste Jolly refined his own chemical technique and established what many people claim was history’s first dry cleaning business.

 People objected to an African American receiving a patent, but Jennings had a loophole: He was a free man.
 At the time, U.S. patent laws said that the "[slavemaster] is the owner of the fruits of the labor of the slave both manual and intellectual"—meaning slaves couldn't legally own their ideas or inventions, but nothing was stopping Jennings.
 Several decades later, Congress extended patent rights to all African American individuals, both slaves and freedmen.

 Jennings used the money from his invention to free the rest of his family and donate to abolitionist causes.

 If you ever owned the original IBM personal computer, you can partially credit its existence to Mark E. Dean (born 1957).
 The computer scientist/engineer worked for IBM, where he led the team that designed the ISA bus—the hardware interface that allows multiple devices like printers, modems, and keyboards to be plugged into a computer.
 This innovation helped pave the way for the personal computer's use in office and business settings.